USCbiostats/PM516/docs/syllabus-a.md

 PM516A: Statistical Problem Solving
 1 Unit
-Monday 5:10-6:00pm
+Monday 5:00-5:50pm
 ONLINE

 ## Course Overview
 ### Course Description
 This course serves as an introduction to biostatistical consulting, and will help statisticians and data analysts develop the necessary skills for successfully interacting with non-statistician collaborators.
-We will focus on two main goals: 1) developing qualities necessary for an effective statistical consultant and 2) working with an investigator on an actual analysis problem (determining research questions and scope, formulaating and implementing our aalyses, and conveying our findings).
+We will focus on two main goals: 1) developing qualities necessary for an effective statistical consultant and 2) working with an investigator on an actual analysis problem (determining research questions and scope, formulating and implementing our aalyses, and conveying our findings).

 ### Learning Objectives
 Through this course, students will become familiar with the process of statistical consulting.
-Students will learn:
+Students will:

-* To explain the importance of statistical consulting and its usefulness in the public health environment
+* Understand the importance of statistical consulting and its usefulness in the public health environment.
-* How to improve their understanding of an unfamiliar topic and translate researchers' questions into a statistically testable set of hypotheses
+* Apply techniques to improve their understanding of an unfamiliar topic and translate researchers' questions into a statistically testable set of hypotheses.
-* To choose the best statistical approach for answering a collaborator's questions
+* Evaluate the best statistical approaches to address collaborators' questions and apply such techniques.
-* Ways of communicating effectively by clearly explaining statistical concepts
+* Apply effective communication by clearly explaining statistical concepts.
-* To understand ethical considerations for statisticians
+* Understand ethical considerations faced by statisticians.
-* To appropriately analyze and interpret analyses for dissemination materials, such as brief reports or results sections of manuscripts
+* Create analyses and results for dissemination to the client and other stakeholders.

 ### Course Preparation
 Prerequisites: PM510 or equivalent course  (this course assumes familiarity with basic statistics and regression analysis)